dinaypatil-web/smartfinhub/docs/prd.md

 - Automatic link refresh if broken or outdated links detected
 - **For India**: Bank selection page includes 'BOB World: Banking & Experience' app link for Bank of Baroda customers
 - Display bank/financial institution logo on account pages and dashboard
-- Manual bank name entry option if institution not listed
-- **Automatic Logo Fetching**: When bank/loan/credit card account logo is not available in the system database during account creation or editing, automatically fetch the logo from internet sources
+- Manual bank name entry option if institution not listed\n- **Automatic Logo Fetching**: When bank/loan/credit card account logo is not available in the system database during account creation or editing, automatically fetch the logo from internet sources
 - Fetched logos displayed on both account pages and dashboard
 - System caches fetched logos for future use
 - Optional account number entry (only last 4 digits visible on dashboard)